-As a therapist, I draw from a wide variety of approaches, including relational, existential, cognitive-behavioral, and narrative.
+As a therapist, I draw from a wide variety of approaches, including relational, existential, cognitive-behavioral, narrative, and Nonviolent Communication.
 My overarching focus is on the importance of a genuine relationship between my client and me.
 I believe that authenticity fosters empathy, understanding, and trust — all essential for effective therapy, no matter what issues are being addressed.
 I also bring to each session a calm presence, a nonjudgmental attitude, curiosity, and a sense of humor.

 With couples, my work ranges from brief, solution-focused therapy to longer-term support for deepening connection and improving communication.
 I view my role as helping to clarify issues, identify patterns, facilitate interactions, and create solutions for lasting change.